-Priscilla Weigel has worked with young children and families for more than 35 years.
+Priscilla Weigel has worked with young children and families for 38 years.
 She has been a classroom teacher, staff development coordinator, mentor teacher, Early Childhood Consultant and Inclusion Coach.
 Priscilla started with CICC in 2012 as the Inclusion Coaching Coordinator.
 She currently works as the Executive Director, overseeing all staff and programming.
 In addition to successfully including and supporting children with special needs in community settings, Priscilla presents to teachers, parents and early care and education professionals throughout Minnesota and nationally.

 Relationship Based Professional Development Manager